 Parking for the event is limited, but there are garages in the area where you can find a space.
 A majority of the time, you’ll need to pay for parking in this part of downtown.

 For more parking information, go to DowntownHouston.org/parking.

 Drivers should expect roads around the festival grounds at City Hall and along the parade route to be closed progressively starting June 21.

-For more information about road closures, go to HoustonTX.gov/police.
+For more information about road closures, check out the full list on our story here.